 The CSTE Fellow would be responsible for conducting the investigation and epidemiologic analysis of a vaccine-preventable disease outbreak.
 Details of the investigation would vary depending on the nature of the outbreak.
 Surveillance Activity Objectives:

 Additional analytic projects could be developed specific to outbreaks or emergent issues that may arise during the fellowship.
-Examples of past projects conducted by CSTE Fellows include:

-- Evaluation of rubella diagnostic testing and surveillance in NYC - Evaluation of the use of social media during a mumps outbreak in 2015 - Evaluation of non-mumps parotitis during the 2014-2015 influenza season - Mumps vaccine effectiveness and risk factors for disease in households during an outbreak in NYC - Effectiveness of measles post-exposure prophylaxis during an outbreak in NYC - Provider awareness and altered practices survey following a 2011-2012 pertussis outbreak in NYC

-Surveillance Activity Impact:
+Examples of past projects conducted by CSTE Fellows include: - Evaluation of rubella diagnostic testing and surveillance in NYC - Evaluation of the use of social media during a mumps outbreak in 2015 - Evaluation of non-mumps parotitis during the 2014-2015 influenza season - Mumps vaccine effectiveness and risk factors for disease in households during an outbreak in NYC - Effectiveness of measles post-exposure prophylaxis during an outbreak in NYC - Provider awareness and altered practices survey following a 2011-2012 pertussis outbreak in NYC Surveillance Activity Impact:

 Training in outbreak surveillance, control, and data summary/analysis.

-Surveillance System Evaluation Title: Evaluation of syndromic surveillance and regional health information organization data for mumps and pertussis case ascertainment

-Surveillance System Evaluation Description:
+Surveillance System Evaluation Title: Evaluation of syndromic surveillance and regional health information organization data for mumps and pertussis case ascertainment Surveillance System Evaluation Description:

 New York State Public Health Law and NYC Health Code requires health care providers to report select conditions to DOHMH at the time of clinical diagnosis.
 Additionally, laboratories are mandated to electronically report lab results for select diseases.
 VPD reports received by DOHMH are investigated and case managed by the VPD Surveillance Unit.
 The unit also ensures timely control measures are enacted including guidance to providers, contact tracing, isolation and quarantine recommendations, and post-exposure prophylaxis.

-Among the conditions managed by the VPD Surveillance Unit are mumps and pertussis.
+Among the conditions managed by the VPD Surveillance Infectious Diseases - Host Site Description New York City Department of Health and Mental Hygiene Unit are mumps and pertussis.
 While both are provider and laboratory reportable, the majority of case investigations are initiated from a laboratory report and not reported by a health care provider due to a lack of suspicion and/or delayed provider reporting to DOHMH.

-This evaluation will assess 2 alternative reporting methods stemming from medical records to assess their utility in capturing mumps and pertussis at the time of provider diagnosis.
-These include syndromic surveillance data and regional health information organization (RHIO) data.
+This evaluation will assess regional health information organization (RHIO) medical record data as an alternative reporting method for capturing mumps and pertussis at the time of provider diagnosis.

-Syndromic surveillance data are from Emergency Department visits across NYC and include triage notes, chief complaint, and diagnoses.
-During a 2022-2023 varicella outbreak in NYC, the VPD Surveillance Unit leveraged syndromic surveillance reporting to identify suspect cases of varicella among recent migrants residing in congregate residential settings.
-An evaluation found this method to have a high positive predictive value and identified a large proportion of cases not otherwise reported to DOHMH.

 RHIOs are organizations formed and operated to facilitate the exchange of electronic health records among hospitals, physicians, and others in the health care system.
 The VPD Surveillance unit has worked with RHIOs to setup electronic case reporting via "RHIO alerts" when available medical records meet select trigger criteria for public health reporting.
 These include diagnosis of mumps or pertussis, but have not yet been evaluated.

-It is hypothesized that similar to the use in the varicella outbreak, syndromic surveillance data and RHIO alerts may have a high PPV and assist in identifying otherwise unreported mumps and pertussis cases.
-However, unlike varicella, mumps and pertussis often have a less clear clinical picture that requires laboratory testing to diagnose; this may reduce utility of these methods as compared to varicella.
-This evaluation will assess the sensitivity, positive predictive value, timeliness, and new case finding for syndromic surveillance data and RHIO data.
+It is hypothesized that RHIO alerts may have assist in identifying otherwise unreported mumps and pertussis cases.
+However, given that mumps and pertussis often require laboratory testing for providers to diagnose; the volume and accuracy of RHIO alerts is uncertain.
+This evaluation will assess the sensitivity, positive predictive value, timeliness, and new case finding from RHIO data.
+Findings may also inform future work of the unit relating to broader electronic case reporting activities.
 Surveillance System Objectives: